sybrenjansen/mpire/docs/troubleshooting.rst

 Shutting down takes a long time on error
 ----------------------------------------

-When you issue a ``KeyboardInterrupt`` or when an error occured in the function that's run in parallel, there are situations where MPIRE needs a few seconds to gracefully shutdown.
+When you issue a ``KeyboardInterrupt`` or when an error occurred in the function that's run in parallel, there are situations where MPIRE needs a few seconds to gracefully shutdown.
 This has to do with the fact that in these situations the task or results queue can be quite full, still.
 MPIRE drains these queues until they're completely empty, as to properly shutdown and clean up every communication channel.